 Communicate effectively with colleagues using Microsoft Teams

-Improve calls and meetings using Teams
+Optimize calls and meetings with Teams

 Avoid video calls if your internet connection is weak